ILIAS-eLearning/ILIAS/Services/Mail/README.md

 ```

 Subject and body MUST be of type plain text and MUST NOT contain any HTML fragments.
-`\ilMimeMail` wraps an HTML structure around the message body (see: [HTML Mails with Skin](https://www.ilias.de/docu/goto_docu_wiki_wpage_3506_1357.html))
+When preparing the email transport `\ilMimeMail` wraps an HTML structure around
+the message body (see: [HTML Mails with Skin](https://www.ilias.de/docu/goto_docu_wiki_wpage_3506_1357.html))
-passed by the consumer when preparing the email transport.
+passed by the consumer.
+It automatically transforms newline characters (LF/CR)
-It automatically transforms newline characters (LF/CR) to HTML linebreak elements.
+to HTML linebreak elements.
-The original message body is used as *text/plain* alternative,
+The original message body is used as *text/plain* alternative, the processed
-the processed body is used as *text/html* alternative.
+body is used as *text/html* alternative.

 ### Sender

 Since ILIAS 5.3.x the `$sender` cannot be passed as a primitive
 data type anymore.
-A sender must implement `\ilMailMimeSender`.
+A sender MUST implement `\ilMailMimeSender`.
 ILIAS currently provides two different implementations:

-1. ilMailMimeSenderSystem
+1. `\ilMailMimeSenderSystem`
-2. ilMailMimeSenderUser
+2. `\ilMailMimeSenderUser`

 Both instances can be retrieved by the globally available `\ilMailMimeSenderFactory`,
 registered in the dependency container (`$DIC["mail.mime.sender.factory"]`).